georgetree/ShazamToYoutube/README.md

 Shazam to YouTube Auto-Adds Playlists.

-This is a Python script that reads a CSV file containing song titles and artists and automatically adds the songs to it using the YouTube API with OAuth2 authentication.
 * A Google Cloud Platform project with the YouTube Data API v3 enabled
 * OAuth2 credentials for the project